 People vary.
 What works for your best friend or your successful colleague won’t necessarily work for you.
 Your situation also changes both throughout the academic year and over longer periods of time.

 This class guides you through a process of reflecting on what’s working, identifying what’s frustrating you, and figuring out how to address one of the frustrations to make your practice work better.
-It includes opportunities to share strategies and get coaching from me to help you figure out what might work best for you.
+I always encourage you to think about the specifics of the time of year or other circumstances that affect what is possible.
+The class includes opportunities to share strategies and get coaching from me to help you figure out what might work best for you.

 Fee: included in Studio membership or £10 (+ applicable taxes)